Program Manager, Provider Education

 - Represent the client at internal and external meetings, including those with project funders, partner organizations and expert advisers.

-- 5+ years of experience in professional experience in project management (non-profit, healthcare or association management preferred).
+- 5+ years of experience in professional experience in project management (non-profit, healthcare/oncology or association management preferred).

 - Experience working on grant- or contract-funded projects, including routine communication with funders and preparation of outcome reports.